Germ 4-10 days

 Grown in Maine by Tony Neves, Marfax has a rich history as a logging camp, bean hole type bean.
-Seeds are a brownish tan and do very well in the cool climates of the Northeast.
+Seeds are brownish tan and do very well in the cool climate of the Northeast.
 Bean suppers still abound here in Maine and many of the old traditions seem to be making a comeback.
-Why not try a few pots of baked beans in the old enamel pot with molasses and bacon like my mother and perhaps yours did decades ago?
-2 oz packet (approx. 145 seeds).
+Why not try a few pots of baked beans in an old enamel pot with molasses and bacon like my mother and perhaps yours did decades ago?
+150 seeds

 Outside- Bush type: 1” deep and 4-6” apart with soil temperatures above 60 degrees and after the last frost.
 Planting under 60 degrees results in poor germination.
 Pole type: Plant 1” deep and 3- 4” apart for trellis/pole growth.
 Drying type: 1” deep and 5-6” apart.
 Leave beans on the plant until the leaves are falling and pods are dry and withered